vojtapolasek/vojtux/Readme.md

     - Soundconverter

-    - Tesseract OCR enging with English, Czech and Slovak data
+    - Tesseract OCR engine with English, Czech and Slovak data

     - Ifuse for support of Apple storage

+    - jmtpfs for support of MTP

     - Git, Curl, Wget, Sed

     - VLC player

     - Java-atk-wrapper, Qt-at-spi

+    - Tmux for better working with consoles

 - Following packages were removed: